As an Amazon Associate I earn from qualifying purchases.

 There are so many ways to make tofu.
 Literally, the options are endless!
 Let’s go over some ways to whip up this amazing food.

-• Freezing – If you want to ensure that your press is crumble-free, freezing is your best bet!
+• Freezing: If you want to ensure that pressed tofu is crumble-free, freeze it for best results!
 All you have to do is take the tofu out of its package, drain the water, place the block in a freeze-safe container and let it freeze.
 Once you defrost it, the pressing process will be a lot easier and the texture will be nice and chewy.
 Definitely not necessary, but worth it if you have the time.

-• Raw – Tofu is also great raw!
-After pressing, you can enjoy it right then and there and toss it into a salad, buddha bowl, or even just as a pick-me-up snack protein boost!
+• Raw: Tofu is also great raw!
+After pressing, you can enjoy it right then and there.
+Toss it into a salad, buddha bowl, or even just as a pick-me-up snack protein boost!

 Photos by Alfonso Revilla